 New Brunswick Theater Guide

-There’s nothing quite like the bright lights of Broadway—until you’ve been to New Brunswick.
-New Brunswick, New Jersey’s, burgeoning theater community is giving Broadway a run for its money through beloved, historic theaters, as well as up-and-coming theater groups.
+There’s nothing quite like the bright lights of Broadway—until you’ve been to New Brunswick, New Jersey.
+The Downtown’s burgeoning theater community is giving Broadway a run for its money through beloved, historic and modern theaters, as well as up-and-coming theater groups.
 Trendy restaurants, a hip college scene, and modern accommodation options all make for a compelling night on the town.

-New Brunswick’s theater scene is also ever-growing.
-The newly opened New Brunswick Performing Arts Center combines a state-of-the-art facility with an impressive array of musical, dance, and theatrical performances.
-Their 2019-20 season is already stacked with everything from beloved plays to intriguing music festivals.
+Located across the street, the newly opened New Brunswick Performing Arts Center (NBPAC) combines a state-of-the-art facility with an impressive array of musical, dance, and theatrical performances.
+Their upcoming season is already stacked with everything from beloved plays to intriguing musical performances.

 While in New Brunswick, treat yourself to a night on the town.
 You just might discover a new favorite play, musical, comedian or more.